Eth138l/ADP-GFA/README.md

 - Note: The above command will install `python==3.8.19` and `cuda==11.7`.

 ### Datasets Preparation
-The AI4VA dataset has been placed in this section of the `data_mds2e` folder.
+The dataset for the current step is located in the `data_mds2e` folder.
 Please confirm the file structure as follows:
 ```
 ADP-GFA
     |- data_mds2e